cajacko/writing/writing/privacy.md

-# Give up all your data
+# Give Up All Your Data

 Imagine a world where every advertisement you see is only something that you want to buy and can afford 🤑.
 If you don't want to buy anything, you don't get any ads.
 When something you don't know about but would love is released, you get told about it.
 No more spam!
 Sounds great! 👍

 And companies want this too.
 They waste so much money advertising to people who will never buy their products.
 They could save so much and spend more on making better inventions for you.

 Now imagine that when companies are designing these products, they know exactly how to build the perfect contraption just for you.
 They could see how you used previous devices, competitors' appliances and how to fit their new gizmo into your life.
 Now you're happy that you have a better product, and they're happy you keep buying from them 🥳.